 - 2 Months free subscription at Sounds.com

-The Komplete Audio 2 has a 1/4″ jack for one of the two main outputs which make it ideal for professional studio monitors, whereas the Komplete Audio 1 has an RCA phonos output instead, which is best for DJs and lower-end systems.
+The Komplete Audio 2 has a 1/4″ jack for one of the two main outputs which makes it ideal for professional studio monitors, whereas the Komplete Audio 1 has an RCA phono output instead, which is best for DJs and lower-end systems.